CryptozombiesHQ/cryptozombie-lessons/3/02-ownable.md

 ## OpenZeppelin's `Ownable` contract

 Below is the `Ownable` contract taken from the **_OpenZeppelin_** Solidity library.
 OpenZeppelin is a library of secure and community-vetted smart contracts that you can use in your own DApps.
-After this lesson, while you anxiously await the release of Lesson 4, check out some of those contracts!
+After this lesson, while you anxiously await the release of Lesson 4, we highly recommend you check out their site to further your learning!

-Give the contract a read-through.
-You're going to see a few things we haven't learned yet, but don't worry, we'll talk about them below.
+Give the contract below a read-through.
+You're going to see a few things we haven't learned yet, but don't worry, we'll talk about them afterward.

 ```
 /**